 For this tutorial, we’ll start by creating a new empty site on Kinsta, and we’ll install WordPress later on.
 If you already have a Kinsta WordPress site, you can still follow the steps in this tutorial to connect your site to GitLab.

 In MyKinsta, go to your WordPress Sites page.
 Click the Add site button in the upper right corner and select Create new site from the dropdown menu.
-Select the Don’t install WordPress option in the modal/pop-up window, and click the Continue button.
+Select the Empty environment (Without WordPress) option in the modal/pop-up window, and click the Continue button.

 Complete the fields requested, click the Continue button to progress to each window and finish the site creation process.